-Hello and welcome to my website.
-I am Moji Salehi, founder of Moji Designs where I’ve been teaching professional lampshade making and offering business start-up support since 2008.
+So happy you’re here!
+Hello and welcome!
+I am Moji Salehi, founder of Moji Designs where I’ve been teaching professional lampshade making and textile printing including offering craft business start-up support since 2008.
 I am a City and Guilds trained upholsterer with a background in interior design and textile printing.
-Alongside my lampshade making business, I run my interior design company, Moji Interiors, and my jewellery brand Mojiana where I design and make an exciting range of jewellery.
+Alongside Moji Designs, I run an interior design/styling practice called Moji Interiors, where I create beautiful peaceful homes that my clients call a sanctuary.

-Our lampshade making academy offers one-to-one and group workshops including one-of-a-kind lampshade-making masterclasses.
-We’ll teach our students all the skills and techniques they need to become a confident lampshade-maker.
-From classic tailored, pleated and gathered lampshades to the modern drum shades and many more styles, we offer hands-on training to both complete beginners and more experienced students.

-We guide our students from their very first stitch all the way to creating their own lampshade collection.
+Our lampshade making studio offers one-to-one and group workshops including one-of-a-kind lampshade-making masterclasses.
+We’ll teach you all the skills and techniques you need to become a confident lampshade-maker.
+We offer hands-on training to both complete beginners and more experienced students and we will guide you from your very first stitch all the way to creating your own lampshade collection.

-In addition, we also offer an invaluable insight into how to price and sell their work and teach them the ins and outs of running a craft business.
-To us, it’s very important that our students feel supported in taking those first steps.
+In addition, we offer you an invaluable insight into how to price and sell your work and teach you the ins and outs of running a craft business.
+To us, it’s very important that you feel supported in taking those first steps.

-Lampshade making is essentially the beating heart of what we do at Moji Designs, and we are so excited to welcome you to our studio to share our skills and experience with you and to help you reach your goals.
+Reviving ancient and traditional crafts is essentially the beating heart of what we do at Moji Designs, and we are so excited to welcome you to our studio to share our skills and experience and to help you reach your goals.

 Stay safe and creative!